AI customer service chatbot vs live agent

 When a live agent is the right answer

-Every AI customer service implementation needs an explicit routing layer for these cases.
-The AI system must know which inquiry types to flag for immediate human handling rather than drafting a response.
-Angry tone detection.
-Complaint keywords.
-VIP client flags from the CRM.
-Inquiries outside the scope the AI has been trained on.
+A live agent is right when the interaction needs judgment that cannot be codified: complex complaints, negotiations, VIP client relationships, situations where reading emotional subtext matters, and novel cases the AI was never trained on.
+Every AI customer service build needs an explicit routing layer for these.
+The system must know which inquiry types to flag for immediate human handling instead of drafting a reply: angry-tone detection, complaint keywords, VIP flags pulled from the CRM, and anything outside the scope the AI was trained on.

 Building the right model for your business